intibeer/voice-search/README.md

-# Youtube-search-engine
-Website that queries YouTube API to return results.
+Website that queries YouTube API to return results with voice.
+Only compatible with google chrome.
-Makes use of Fancybox jQuery library for video playback and display.